Written by Elise Perraud

 Key areas of attention

 Activist campaigns primarily focus on the following themes:

 - Excessive CEO remuneration.
 A number of UK FTSE companies have had to face rebellions from shareholders over the excessive remuneration of their CEOs.
 Example include Persimmon, Serco, Standard Chartered, Hammerson and Standard Life Aberdeen.
-A replay of the NEDonBoard board best practice® panel event on the topic of Remuneration Committee (24th September 2019) is available to NEDonBoard Standard and Event members.
+A replay of the NEDonBoard board best practice® panel event on the topic of Remuneration Committee (24 September 2019) is available to NEDonBoard Members.

 - Board composition and refreshment.
 Board composition is typically a starting point for activists or at least one of the attention points.
 Issues likely to be raised by activists are: lack of board refreshment, high average tenure of NEDs and lack of turnover of the NEDs or lack of diversity.
 L&G has stepped up action against firms with all-male boards and firms with few female board members.
 Coast Capital launched a campaign to unseat half of FirstGroup’s directors.

 - Share price underperformance.
 Pernod Ricard has engaged with activist investor Elliott Management to improve profit margins, shareholder returns and governance.